staging-951d-madcitymultimedia/postman-docs/src/pages/docs/administration/admin-overview.md

 You can [invite and manage collaborators](/docs/administration/managing-your-team/managing-your-team/#managing-team-members) in your Postman team, which includes updating roles assigned to collaborators.
 You can also [adjust your team's Postman plan](/docs/administration/managing-your-team/managing-your-team/#managing-your-teams-postman-plan) as needed.

 You can [configure your team settings](/docs/administration/managing-your-team/team-settings/) to further customize the experience for both your Postman team and your API's consumers.
-This includes team discoverability, your team's public profile, and authentication methods.
+This includes managing your team's public profile and making your team discoverable.

 If you're setting up an [Enterprise team](https://www.postman.com/pricing), you can learn more about the extra features available to you with [Postman Enterprise plans](/docs/administration/enterprise/about-postman-enterprise/).
 Enterprise features include advanced identity management, reports, a Private API Network, API governance and security controls, and features that enhance collaboration and administrative customization.